 Call (775) 337-1555 for current information including hours of operation and restrictions.

 HELPFUL MARRIAGE LICENSE INFO

 To be married in Nevada, you must have a marriage license issued in the State of Nevada.
 The Arch of Reno Wedding Chapel can perform a wedding ceremony using a license issued in any county within the State of Nevada.
-The Marriage Bureau in Reno is open every day of the year (including weekends and holidays) from 8:00 am until midnight.
+The Marriage Bureau in Reno is open daily from 8am until 8pm and holidays from 8am until 4pm by appointment only.

 The Marriage Bureau charges $85 for the license and accepts cash, money orders, traveler’s checks or credit cards (small fee applies).
 In Nevada, to be legally married, a marriage ceremony must be performed by a person authorized to perform a marriage in the State of Nevada.

 Two people (same sex marriages are legal), at least 18 years of age, not nearer of kin than second cousins or cousins of the half blood, and not having a husband or wife living, may be joined in marriage.
 Both parties must appear at the Marriage License Bureau.

 Each applicant must provide proof of the applicant’s name and age.
 The Marriage License must contain the name of each applicant as shown in the documents presented to prove name and age.